niksaak/dame/README.md

 parameters to make:
 + **BUILD** - build type.
 Supported either `Debug` (the default) or `Release`.

-Because of extensive usage of compiler extensions, for now DAME builds only under **Clang**.
+Because of extensive usage of compiler extensions, for now DAME only builds with *Clang*.
+It also needs linking against BlocksRuntime library on all configurations with no native blocks support.

 Current version: **0.0.921** <br />
 Working on: mothership modules internal structure.